MartinHeroux/spike2py/README.md

 ## Contributing

 Like this project?
 Want to help?
-Want to make a suggestion?
 We would love to have your contribution!
 Please see [CONTRIBUTING](CONTRIBUTING.md) to get started.

 ## Code of conduct